marciorvneto/sma-simulator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/marciorvneto/sma-simulator/blob/main/LICENSE) file for details.

 ## Support

-For questions and support, please [create an issue](link-to-issues) or contact [maintainer-email].
+For questions and support, please create an issue or contact [marciorvneto@gmail.com].